Ask yourself. Am I doing this because I love my body, or am I doing this because I hate my body?

-There are many tools in your life that could turn into a thing that increases negative self talk and encourages you to manipulate your body.
+There are many tools in your life that can turn into a thing that increase negative self talk and encourage you to manipulate your body.
 Things that could actually be harmful could be going to the gym, eating vegetables, looking in the mirror and many others.

 None of these things are negative on their own.
-It’s not any particular food or going to the gym that is bad for you, it’s the behavior around the food or the gym.
+It’s not any particular food or going to the gym that is bad for you, it’s the intention behind the behavior.

 Do you eat 5 servings of fruits and vegetables each day because you know fruits and veggies feel good in your body or do you eat 5 servings a day because it’a rigid rule you’ve become obsessed with following?